nbarbettini/little-aspnetcore-book/chapters/security-and-identity/README.md

 > Authentication and authorization are distinct ideas that are often confused. **Authentication** deals with whether a user is logged in, while **authorization** deals with what they are allowed to do *after* they log in.
 You can think of authentication as asking the question, "Do I know who this user is?"
 While authorization asks, "Does this user have permission to do X?"

 The MVC + Individual Authentication template you used to scaffold the project includes a number of classes built on top of ASP.NET Core Identity, an authentication and identity system that's part of ASP.NET Core.
+Out of the box, this adds the ability to log in with an email and password.

 ## What is ASP.NET Core Identity?